0xAX/linux-insides/SyncPrim/sync-2.md

 Conclusion
 --------------------------------------------------------------------------------

 This is the end of the second part of the [synchronization primitives](https://en.wikipedia.org/wiki/Synchronization_%28computer_science%29) chapter in the Linux kernel.
-In the previous [part](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/sync-1.html) we already meth the first synchronization primitive `spinlock` provided by the Linux kernel which is implemented as `ticket spinlock`.
+In the previous [part](https://0xax.gitbooks.io/linux-insides/content/SyncPrim/sync-1.html) we already met the first synchronization primitive `spinlock` provided by the Linux kernel which is implemented as `ticket spinlock`.
 In this part we saw another implementation of the `spinlock` mechanism - `queued spinlock`.
 In the next part we will continue to dive into synchronization primitives in the Linux kernel.

 If you have questions or suggestions, feel free to ping me in twitter [0xAX](https://twitter.com/0xAX), drop me [email](anotherworldofworld@gmail.com) or just create [issue](https://github.com/0xAX/linux-insides/issues/new).